Make these beautiful and easy floral flower pots with just terra cotta pots, spring paper napkins, and Mod Podge! ⟹

 - Antique white craft paint

 First, paint the orange pot with a coat of soft white paint.
-I wanted a matte finish so I used some chalk paint I had on hand.
 The pots are so porous it only takes a few minutes to dry.
+Paint the inside of the pot too, just in case you ever want to display it empty.

 Next, cut or tear out the designs from the napkin you want to apply to the pot.
 I wanted just the purple flowers from my napkins so I cut out a few of those.